sonqt/Deep_Reinforcement_Learning_Udacity/Value Based Method/Project/Report.md

 ### 1.1 Deep Q-learning

-The main idea behind this algorithm is using the nonlinear function performed by CNN+ReLU+FFN to estimate the Q (state-action value) function in Reinforcement Learning.
+The main idea behind the algorithm used in this project is using the nonlinear function performed by Deep Neural Network with 2 hidden layers of 64 units with ReLU (Rectified Linear Units) function as activation to estimate the Q (state-action value) function in Reinforcement Learning.

 There are 2 novel points in this algorithm to take care about: